-If you are still in doubt about the best solution for you, our experts team will be happy to help you.
+If you are still in doubt about the best solution for you, our expert team will be happy to help you.
 Call us and schedule consultations and after a check-up we will together find a solution that suits you most.
-In any case, both total and partial prostheses will enable you to eat without problems and have a bright smile again.
+In any case, both total and partial prostheses will enable you to eat without problems and have a confident bright smile again.

 |Immediate prosthesis||15.000,00 rsd|